 - Organizing a community forum to end the collaboration between Philadelphia Police and the Immigration and Customs Enforcement (ICE) federal agency.
 Attended by 350 members of the immigrant community, the forum received extensive media coverage and resulted in the City of Philadelphia changing the policy and denying ICE access to the City Police list of victims and witnesses of crimes.

-- Initiating a campaign to create quality immigrant-friendly schools in South Philadelphia including four action steps: (1) development of a questionnaire and interviewing immigrant parents and school principals about their vision for quality schools and barriers that need to be overcome; (2) visiting two schools (in Philadelphia and Baltimore) which are models for integrating immigrant students; (3) making a list of recommendations for creating immigrant-friendly schools; and (4) planning and implementation of a public forum.
+- Initiating a campaign to create quality immigrant-friendly schools in South Philadelphia that includes four action steps: (1) development of a questionnaire and interviewing immigrant parents and school principals about their vision for quality schools and barriers that need to be overcome; (2) visiting two schools (in Philadelphia and Baltimore) which are models for integrating immigrant students; (3) making a list of recommendations for creating immigrant-friendly schools; and (4) planning and implementation of a public forum.

 - Training immigrant parents to be advocates for their children in public schools.
 Twenty-four Latino and Indonesian families were trained over six half-day sessions.